OpenMx/OpenMx/docs/source/MultipleGroups_Path.rst

     #Fit Homogeneity Model
     bivHomModel <- bivHetModel

 As the free parameters of the paths are translated into RAM matrices, and matrix elements can be equated by assigning the same label, we now have to equate the labels of the free parameters in group1 to the labels of the corresponding elements in group2.
-This can be done by referring to the relevant matrices using the ``ModelName$MatrixName`` syntax, followed by ``@labels``.
+This can be done by referring to the relevant matrices using the ``ModelName$MatrixName`` syntax, followed by ``$labels``.
 Note that in the same way, one can refer to other arguments of the objects in the model.
 Here we assign the labels from group1 to the labels of group2, separately for the 'covariance' matrices (in **S**) used for the expected covariance matrices and the 'means' matrices (in **M**) for the expected mean vectors.

 .. code-block:: r